RedDogTech/mikrotik-config/README.md

 # Mikrotik Configs

-A collection of scripts that i use to configure mikrotik routers and switches.
+A collection of scripts that are used to configure mikrotik routers and switches.

 # [Vlans](scripts/vlans.rsc)